PASSERIMORPHAE

 2 genera, 2 species HBW-3

 The seriemas have sometimes been considered Gruiformes, but genetic evidence points elsewhere.
-Hackett et al.'s (2008) analysis found them sister to the remaining three orders, while Ericson et al. (2006a) suggest they belong in the Falconiformes.
+Both Hackett et al. (2008) and Jarvis et al. (2014) found them sister to the remaining three orders, while Ericson et al. (2006a) suggest they belong in the Falconiformes.
 Either way, they are next in the list!

 Although there are currently only two species of Seriemas, they are a remnant of a much larger group, the Cariamae.
-Like the Cariamidae, these have traditionally been placed in the Gruiformes.
-Besides the Cariamidae, the Cariamae are thought to have included three now-extinct families: the Phorusrhacidae, Bathornithidae and Idiornithidae.
+Like the Cariamidae, the Cariamae have traditionally been placed in the Gruiformes.
+Besides the Cariamidae, the Cariamae are thought to have included three now-extinct families: the Phorusrhacidae (S. America), Bathornithidae (N. America) and Idiornithidae (Europe).
+The oldest fossils are from Phorusrhacidae, dating back to the late Paleocene in Brazil, which matches well with the divergence estimate for the Cariamidae by Jarvis et al. (2014).
 The Phorusrhacidae are the well-known “terror birds” of ancient South America.
 See Alvarenga and Höfling (2003) for more on the Phorusrhacidae.

 - Red-legged Seriema, Cariama cristata